Donald Hill Family Postdoctoral Fellowship

 Questions on eligibility for these Fellowships are decided by the Associate Dean, Faculty of Graduate Studies, to whom any inquiries may be directed.

 Fellowships are awarded for a term of up to three years at Dalhousie University, subject to annual renewal.
-A fellowship may be taken up at any time between May 1, 2018 and September 15, 2018.
+A fellowship may be taken from mid-2018 and run until mid-2021.

 Three (3) new fellowships shall be awarded under the current call for applications.
 The fellowships are valued at up to $55,000 annually, inclusive of benefits.
 There is no relocation allowance associated with this award, although individual Faculty are encouraged to provide this as part of their institutional support for a given applicant.